diguifi/CRUDrelatedEntities/README.md

 It functions as a store's stock basic manager in which you can add manufacturers, products, fill the stock and register sales.

 Setup steps:
-- open in Visual Studio
+- Open in Visual Studio
-- right click CRUDreborn.Web and select "Set as StartUp Project."
+- Right click CRUDreborn.Web and select "Set as StartUp Project."
-- open the Tools menu, select the "NuGet package manager" submenu and click "package manager console"
+- Open the Tools menu, select the "NuGet package manager" submenu and click "package manager console"
-- run the command "update-database"
+- Run the command "update-database"
-- run the project (default login: admin; default password: 123qwe)
+- Run the project (default login: admin; default password: 123qwe)

+Steps on how to use are at the "About" page.